DWQR no longer displays a map of private water supply locations on this site as we are unable to verify the accuracy of the data.

 The Scottish Government provides advice and information for owners and users of private water supplies in Scotland through their information site mygov.scot

 In Scotland, private water supplies are defined as those that are not provided by Scottish Water.
 Approximately 3% of the Scottish population uses a private water supply for drinking water.
 Many more people encounter private supplies when they stay in holiday accommodation in the more remote parts of Scotland.

 There are two types of private water supply (PWS), and the legislation relating to each is different.
-Larger PWS, or those with a commercial activity, are defined as Type A. Smaller PWS that only serve domestic properties are classified as Type B.
+Larger PWS or those with a commercial activity are defined as Regulated supplies.
+Smaller PWS that only serve domestic properties are classified as Exempt supplies.

 These pages provide comprehensive information and guidance for those responsible for managing and regulating private water supplies.

 Private water supplies can present a risk to health if not properly managed.”